 |filter type||parameter type||parameter value|

-For the parameter different value types are possible depending on the filter type.
-The lanes filter (FILTER_TYPE_LANES) takes a list of bytes, vType (FILTER_TYPE_VTYPE) and vClass filter (FILTER_TYPE_VCLASS) take a list of strings, the upstream/downstream filters take doubles (FILTER_TYPE_DOWNSTREAM_DIST, FILTER_TYPE_UPSTREAM_DIST), and no parameters are expected for the no-opposite filter (FILTER_TYPE_NOOPPOSITE), the lead/follow filter (FILTER_TYPE_LEAD_FOLLOW), and the turn filter (FILTER_TYPE_TURN).
+For the parameter, different value types are possible depending on the filter type.
+The lanes filter (FILTER_TYPE_LANES) takes a list of bytes, vType (FILTER_TYPE_VTYPE) and vClass filter (FILTER_TYPE_VCLASS) take a list of strings, the downstream/upstream/lateral filters, as well as the field of vision filter take a double (FILTER_TYPE_DOWNSTREAM_DIST, FILTER_TYPE_UPSTREAM_DIST, FILTER_TYPE_LATERAL_DIST, FILTER_TYPE_FIELD_OF_VISION), and no parameters are expected for the no-opposite filter (FILTER_TYPE_NOOPPOSITE), the lead/follow filter (FILTER_TYPE_LEAD_FOLLOW), and the turn filter (FILTER_TYPE_TURN).

 Client library methods#

 - In the python library, all domains support the methods subscribeContext and unsubscribeContext

 - For the python client several methods for adding context filters for vehicle-to-vehicle context subscriptions are included.